mer-hybris/hadk.sailfishos.org/android.rst

 * If ``repo sync --fetch-submodules`` fails with a message like *fatal: duplicate path device/samsung/smdk4412-common in /home/nemo/android/.repo/manifest.xml*, remove the local manifest with ``rm .repo/local_manifests/roomservice.xml``
+* If ``repo sync --fetch-submodules`` fails with some other error message try running ``repo sync`` to see if it helps.
+This is usually needed for hybris-18.1 or newer Android bases.
 * If you notice ``git clone`` commands starting to write out *"Forbidden ..."* on github repos, you might have hit API rate limit.
 To solve this, put your github credentials into ``~/.netrc``.
 More info can be found following this link: